 How to Choose a Medicare Part D Drug Plan

-Make sure that the drugs you need are on the plan's drug list, called its formulary.
+Make sure the drugs you need are on the plan's drug list, called its formulary.
 A drug plan won't help pay for medicines that aren't on its list.
 Be thorough and check the details.
 Even if a drug is on the formulary, look closely to make sure it's covered at the dose and quantity you need.
 Also look to see if the plan requires you to get prior approval from your doctor for the medicine before they help pay for it.

 If drugs you need aren't listed, talk to your doctor before you enroll in a plan.
 Your doctor may be able to prescribe different medicines that will work as well.

-For more information about Medicare Prescription Drug Plans, see the Medicare web site or call 800-MEDICARE (800-633-4227).
+For more information about Medicare Prescription Drug Plans, see the Medicare web site at www.medicare.gov or call 800-MEDICARE (800-633-4227).